 Ten early symptoms of anxiety

->

-> We can begin with educating ourselves so that we can take better care of our partner, we can help them overcome their anxiety attacks or even help them while they are having a tough time dealing with it.
-Sometimes being by the side of the person who is facing certain mental disorder means a lot for that person, it is the least we could do as humans.
+We can begin with educating ourselves so that we can take better care of our partners, we can help them overcome their anxiety attacks, or even help them while they are having a tough time dealing with it.
+Sometimes being by the side of the person who is facing a certain mental disorder means a lot for that person, it is the least we could do as humans.
 After all, we are dating someone because we like some quality in him or her.
 In my blog, How anxiety affect family and relationships?
 I had clearly outlined the root causes and absence of early intervention for the one who is dealing with such uncalled emotions.

->

-> While the underlying causes of anxiety are sometimes unknown and hard to figure out, some prominent symptoms could help us to take care of the person we care about.
-Symptoms are such that one might mix it with other illnesses, but we have to observe closely and we will understand.
+While the underlying causes of anxiety are sometimes unknown and hard to figure out, some prominent symptoms could help us to take care of the person we care about.
+Symptoms are such that one might mix them with other illnesses, but we have to observe closely and we will understand.

->

-> |1.)
+|1.)
 Behavioral change|

 |7.)
 Avoidance of social contact|

 |8.)
 Lack of concentration|